ATMarcks/kc-code-2018/README.md

 on social media about a certain topic.
 Evaluating general public sentiment online can be time-consuming, difficult to quantitate, or require custom or highly specific software.
 Sentiment uses sentiment analysis, a process in which a positive or negative score is assigned to a number of recent social media posts surrounding a specific topic and the scores aggregated.
-For example, polarizing words such as _awful_ or _great_ lower the raise the positivity score, respectively.
+For example, polarizing words such as _awful_ or _great_ lower or raise the positivity score, respectively.

 With Sentiment a business can quickly get a real-time snapshot of public sentiment around a certain topic by typing in a hashtag.
 Our application also